spicysoft/jp-www-gitlab-com/sites/uncategorized/source/releases/posts/2022-08-22-gitlab-15-3-released.html.md

 https://about.gitlab.com/handbook/marketing/blog/release-posts/#introduction
 -->

-Today, we are excited to announce the release of GitLab 15.3 with [Create tasks in issues](#create-tasks-in-issues), [GitOps features are now free](#gitops-features-are-now-free), [Maintain SAML Group Links with API](#maintain-saml-group-links-with-api), [Define password complexity requirements](#define-password-complexity-requirements) and much more!
+Today, we are excited to announce the release of GitLab 15.3 with [tasks in issues](#create-tasks-in-issues), [free GitOps features](#gitops-features-are-now-free), [SAML group link API maintenance](#maintain-saml-group-links-with-api), [advanced password complexity requirements](#define-password-complexity-requirements) and much more!

 These are just a few highlights from the 63 improvements in this release.
 Read on to check out all of the great updates below.